fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/fi/osa8a.md

                       "title": "Goto considered harmful"
                     },
                     {
-                      "title": "End to End Testing with Puppeteer and Jest" },
+                      "title": "End to End Testing with Cypress is most enjoyable" },
                     {
                       "title": "Navigating your transition to GraphQL"